Overview

 Community Champions

 Organizations, schools, businesses, or other groups that wish to help meet specific requests they choose through partnering with specially-trained churches who are local to the family in need.
-Champions receive a public page and leader dashboard, which empowers them to develop a culture of meeting needs as an organization.-
+Champions receive a Public Page and Dashboard, which empowers them to develop a culture of meeting needs as an organization.

 Champion Admin